whoisdsmith/BOOKMRKS-MTHRFCKR-II/Search/More Custom Search Engines.md

 ---

-## More Custom Search Engines
+### More Custom Search Engines

 ![](https://i.etsystatic.com/inv/e1c17a/3661624184/inv_fullxfull.3661624184_6q8gls7q.jpg?version=0)

 [Etsy Engineering-Modeling Spelling Correction for Search at Etsy](https://www.etsy.com/codeascraft/modeling-spelling-correction-for-search-at-etsy) - Introduction When a user searches for an item on Etsy, they don't always type what they mean.
-Sometimes they type the query jewlery...
+Sometimes they type the query jewlery…

 2022-11-10T17:02:28.000Z